ansible-collections/overview/collection_requirements.rst

 Documentation
 ~~~~~~~~~~~~~

-* If everything in your collection supports the same Python versions as the current version of ansible-core, you do not need to document Python versions.
+* If everything in your collection supports the same Python versions as the collection-supported versions of ansible-core, you do not need to document Python versions.
 * If your collection does not support those Python versions, you MUST document which versions it supports in the README.
 * If most of your collection supports the same Python versions as ansible-core, but some modules and plugins do not, you MUST include the supported Python versions in the documentation for those modules and plugins.